Tour Code : EN-008

 Number of Rooms

-Among the most respected places in Bible tours are the seven holy churches mentioned in the Book of Revelation in Turkey, such as Ephesus, Pergamon, Smyrna, Thyatira, Sardis, Philadelphia and Laodicea, and Hagia Sofia in Istanbul.
+The 13-day Turkey and Greece religious tour takes you to the cradle of ancient civilisations and to holy places where St. Paul preached.
+Among the most respected places in Bible tours are the seven churches mentioned in the Book of Revelation in Turkey, including Ephesus, Pergamon, Smyrna, Thyatira, Sardis, Philadelphia, and Laodicea, as well as Hagia Sophia in Istanbul.

 In Greece, cities such as Thessaloniki and Kavala are home to the holy places where St. Paul first preached and spread the teachings of Christianity.
 Another stop on religious tours in Greece is Meteora.
 Monasteries built on giant rocks offer a magnificent visual feast to their visitors.

-The 13-day Greece and Turkey pilgrimage tour helps you discover the holy lands and churches where Christianity spread from Asia Minor to the world and enables you to purify yourself spiritually.
+Greece and Turkey pilgrimage 13-day tour helps you discover the holy lands and churches where Christianity spread from Asia Minor to the world, enabling you to purify your spirit.

 Meteora - Greece